 Maintaining and improving areas of fitness, trying new activities and improving knowledge of the sport's world.
 The world of sport is a big business with many different careers and opportunities available ranging from coaching, physiotherapy, sports development, police, sports fashion, sports management and sports business, to name but a few.
 Students interested in physiotherapy and sports-related careers can undertake a BTEC Level 3 Sport qualification post-16.
-This is an exciting area with a range of opportunities following on from The Olympics in London 2012.

-CORE RELIGIOUS EDUCATION CORE SUBJECT COURSE CONTACT: MRS J ABBOTTS - LEARNING MANAGER COURSE CONTENT As all students are required to learn Religious Education in school up until KS4, your daughter will receive one hour per week of Religion and Ethics until the end of year 10.
-In year 9, students learn about the Philosophy of Religion for the first term, looking at big questions such as creation, Good and Evil and the afterlife.
-The spring term, work is on the Holocaust which coincides with the national memorial days of this tragic event.
-The summer term is when the students start learning Religion and Ethics which they will continue to learn until the end of year 10.
-All of the ethical topics have a varied approach to the learning from a Christian, Islamic and secular viewpoint.
-In Religious Education, we are passionate about teaching social moral cultural and spiritual values which will enable students to understand and explore ethical issues such as religious attitudes to medical ethics, the elderly and death, crime and punishment, the rich and poor, drug abuse, animal rights and human relationships.
+This is an exciting area with a range of opportunities following on from The Olympics in London 2012 and the Commonwealth games in Birmingham in 2022.
+CORE RELIGIOUS AND WORLDVIEWS CORE SUBJECT COURSE CONTACT: MRS J ABBOTTS - LEARNING MANAGER COURSE CONTENT As all students are required to learn religion and worldviews in school up until KS4, your daughter will receive one hour per week of Religion and Ethics until the end of year 10.
+In Religious and worldviews, we are passionate about teaching social, moral, cultural, and spiritual values which will enable students to understand and explore a range of ethical issues.
+During year 10 students begin the year looking at religious attitudes to crime and punishment where they will discover religious and non-religious views on issues such as the benefits of prison and arguments for and against the death penalty.
+During the spring term, work will focus on religious attitudes towards wealth and poverty where they will look at definitions of wealth and poverty and religious responses to issues such as gambling and moral and immoral occupations.
+The summer term is when the students will investigate the portrayal of religion in the media, focusing on negative and positive portrayals in newspapers, film and television.
 ASSESSMENT DETAILS As there is no formal examination at the end of the course, the assessments will be varied.
 They will be designed to facilitate many skills that the students will need to be accomplished in other areas.
 The students will have the opportunity to engage with examiner style questions, as well as practising skills that will be vital for them to achieve success in other subjects across the curriculum - description, evaluation, analysis and written communication.
 WHY STUDY THIS COURSE?

-Religious education is important because it equips students with cultural, social, moral and spiritual knowledge that aids in mental and physical development within society.
-The lessons learned in religious education prepare students for responsibilities, experiences and opportunities later in life as well as giving students a platform to become practiced in the skills needed to be successful in their GCSE's and beyond.
+Religion and worldviews is important because it equips students with cultural, social, moral and spiritual knowledge that aids in mental and physical development within society.
+The lessons learned in religion and worldviews prepare students for responsibilities, experiences and opportunities later in life as well as giving students a platform to become practiced in the skills needed to be successful in their GCSE's and beyond.
 Skills such as: - The ability to interpret different opinions and have the confidence to apply your own personal view point's - The ability to understand the meaning of complex written documents and analyse them - Organisational and time management skills with regards to team work - Communication skills, written and verbal - Writing in paragraphs including evidence and examples - The ability to construct a reasoned argument - Empathy and the ability to understand people and take on board others' views - Independence of mind and the ability to think for yourself

 EDEXCEL GCSE FRENCH EBACC SUBJECT

-COURSE CONTACT: MS A COOPER- LEARNING MANAGER
+COURSE CONTACT: MR B HARRISON-WEBSTER-LEARNING MANAGER

 COURSE CONTENT

 GCSE French continues to build on what you have learned at KS3.
 You will continue to develop your listening, reading, speaking, writing and translation skills so that you can communicate more fluently and effectively.
 You will develop your ability to speak spontaneously, understand authentic texts including literary texts, translate into French and English and apply new language and structures independently.

 The following topics are studied: